About the Café

-Since its creation in 2011, Stone Soup Café has been committed to breaking down social barriers through our unique Pay-What-You-Can Model to bring people together around cooking and eating, increase equitable access to healthy food, build solidarity, and create a beloved community.
+Stone Soup Café is dedicated to breaking down social barriers through our Pay-What-You-Can model, bringing people together to cook and eat, increasing equitable access to healthy food, building solidarity with our neighbors, and cultivating a beloved community. >> ANNUAL REPORTS

 To create a community space where all are welcome to share nourishment, connection, and learning for body, mind, and spirit.